violethaze74/eclipse/README.md

   1. After some time Eclipse will finish resolving and setting the target platform, you can click `OK`.

   1. There should be no errors in the `Markers` or `Problems` views in Eclipse.
+However you may see several low-priority warnings.

 1. Check the imported project: